 Robotic surgery is the newest form of minimally invasive surgery.
 With more surgical robots being produced, their benefits are becoming more available to patients.
-One particular innovation is the da Vinci® Surgical System.
-The system allows doctors to perform delicate and complex surgical procedures with increased ease and precision.
+One innovative device in particular is the da Vinci® Surgical System.
+Specifically, this system allows doctors to perform delicate and complex surgical procedures with increased ease and precision.

 daVinci Surgical System

 The da Vinci® Surgical System is a robotic surgical system made by the American company Intuitive.
-The first da Vinci® system was approved by the Food and Drug Administration (FDA) in 2000.
-The system involves a patient cart, a vision cart, and the surgical control console.
+Historically, the first da Vinci® system was approved by the Food and Drug Administration (FDA) in 2000.
+Next, to explain the system, it involves a patient cart, a vision cart, and the surgical control console.